First French War of Religion (1562–1563): Paris under the Triumvirate

 The royal family arrived in Paris on 6 April.
 Their journey to the city was accompanied by a thousand men-at-arms.
 They were met by the prévôt des marchands and much of the bourgeois of Paris and then proceeded to the Louvre.
 While the Edict of Saint-Germain was not voided, an exemption would be established for the vicomté (viscounty) of Paris within a week of the royal families arrival in the capital by the parlement.
 Nevertheless, on 9 April, while looting of houses was ongoing, the court did declare that no one was to attack or harm another on account of their religion.
-On 12 April the court took mass at the grand church of Notre-Dame de Paris.
+On 12 April, the court took mass at the grand church of Notre-Dame de Paris.
 Around this time, chancellor L'Hôpital violently quarrelled with the duc de Montmorency and frustrated departed court to his estates.

 Condé, having left Paris, went first to his estates at La Ferté-sous-Jourre.
 There he found his wife and made outreach to the Châtillon brothers to join him at Meaux.
-Coligny for a while was wracked by indecision, unsure whether to join with Condé despite the urgings of his neighbours the sieur de Genlis and the seigneur de Briquemault.
-Eventually however he resolved on joining with Condé, according to Aubigné at the urgings of his wife.
+Coligny for a while was wracked by indecision, unsure whether to join with Condé despite the urgings of his neighbours the seigneur de Genlis and seigneur de Briquemault.
+Eventually, however, he resolved on joining with Condé, according to Aubigné, at the urgings of his wife.
 Condé put himself at the head of a force of around 1,800 men.
-He travelled to Meaux where he rendezvoused with the queen of Navarre (who was returning south to her domains) admiral Coligny and the colonel-general of the French infantry d'Andelot.
+He travelled to Meaux where he rendezvoused with the queen of Navarre (who was returning south to her domains) admiral Coligny and the colonel-general of the French infantry François de Coligny d'Andelot.